jacobhjkim/TIL/random-thoughts/the-queens-gambit-2020.md

     <img src="./imgs/The_Queen's_Gambit.jpg">
 </p>

 Fuck.
-I just ugly sobbed in the last epside of _The Queen's Gambit_.
+I just ugly sobbed in the last episode of _The Queen's Gambit_.
 What an amazing show.
 The story, characters, pictures, colors, filming, acting just astounding.
 Since this show was so amazing, I would like to write few words about my review and feelings towards _The Queen's Gambit_.

 ---
 ## Organized Thoughts